Position management

 Maker/Taker Fees

 To cancel an open order, guide to the 'Open Orders' tab, under the Orders tab.
-Here, find the order you wish to close or, in other words, cancel.
-Simply click the 'X' on the far right hand side of the order you wish to cancel.
+Here, find the order you wish to cancel.
+Click the 'X' on the far right hand side of the order.
 A confirmation message from your wallet will be prompted, and once cancelled, the open order is closed and removed from the order book.

-Please note: the "X" for closing open positions initiates a MARKET order, *not* a "reduce only" order type.
+When using the Open Positions table interface "X" button to close open positions, you will initiate a market order, not a reduce only order.
 If your order fails, this is likely because it would violate a slippage safety or because there is insufficient liquidity to close your order.
+When reduce only order types are supported, this will be modified.

 Last updated